 Annexon’s Board of Directors is comprised of accomplished leaders in global biotechnology and the pharmaceutical industry, with expertise in governance, research, development and commercialization.
-Our Board plays a central role in guiding the company toward rapid advancement of our novel product pipeline.
+The Board plays a central role in guiding the company towards the rapid advancement of our novel product pipeline.

 William (Bill) Young, Board Chair

 Mr. Young joined Clarus Ventures in 2010 as a Venture Partner from Monogram Biosciences, a leader in personalized medicine, where he served as chief executive officer from 1999 through to the sale of the company to LabCorp in 2009.
 Mr. Young currently serves on the Board of Directors of Vertex (NASDAQ: VRTX) and is the lead director at Theravance (NASDAQ:TBPH).
 Previously he was Chairman of the Board of Biogen IDEC (NASDAQ: BIIB).
 Prior to Monogram, he was at Genentech since 1980 in positions of increasing responsibility, including chief operating officer with responsibility for all of the biotechnology company’s development, operations and commercial functions.
 Prior to Genentech, Mr. Young was at Eli Lilly and Company for fourteen years.